"

 After completing this chapter, the reader should be able to:

-2. Describe the theories which attempt to explain criminal behavior.
+2. Describe the theories that attempt to explain criminal behavior.

 3. Explain the importance of ethics, integrity, and objectivity in criminology.